Should you scuba dive with a hangover or should you wait?

 “People who binge drink (drink heavily over a short period of time) are more likely to behave recklessly and are at greater risk of being in an accident.”NHS UK – Short term risks of alcohol misuse

-It's these last two risk factors at play in this article.
-The chances are that if you wake up with a hangover, you're going to be dehydrated too.
+It’s these last two risk factors at play a critical role in this article.
+The chances are that if you wake up with a hangover; you’re going to be dehydrated too.

 Having said that, let’s not forget about the effects of the alcohol itself in your body, as this too will have an effect on how your body reacts when you scuba dive.
 Remember that you’re diving in a foreign environment where you’re breathing air from an aqualung!

 Alcohol in your blood and being dehydrated could therefore lead to a higher risk of getting decompression sickness.
 Which leads me on to a few pointers, but please don’t take this as advice.